 When people hear that Claude can be used with Agent Mode in Excel, they often assume the hard part is prompt writing.
 In practice, the hard part is earlier: access, governance, clean data, and choosing the right task.
+Microsoft now documents the Excel agentic workflow as Edit with Copilot and notes that it was previously marketed as Agent Mode; Claude is part of a governed workflow only where your tenant and provider settings explicitly allow it.

 If those pieces are wrong, the model choice barely matters.
 This guide focuses on the practical side.
 If you need the wider context first, start with Agent Mode in Excel.